tentwentyfour/ge-rss-reader/README.md

 The plugin is fully customizable with external styles and with some inbuilt color styles.
 It acts as a perfect replacement for the default RSS widget in WordPress.

 [Check out the **LIVE DEMO** of the plugin](http://www.aakashweb.com/demos/super-rss-reader/)

+= New features in 3.0 =

+* Added option to set date format
+* Added option to determine whether to place meta information above or below the individual items

 = New features in v2.5 =